Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

        [103, 100, 102]])
 ```

-This is, how integer array indices work.
+This is how integer array indices work.
 You can shuffle the elements of `a`
 into an arbitrary new array in arbitrary order simply by indexing where each
 element of the new array comes from.